 Nature has published a paper on the implementation of blockchain technology in clinical trial operations.
-The study concludes that a blockchain-enabled system could indeed offer an improvement in clinical trial data management, and could bolster trust in the clinical research process and the ease at which regulators can oversee trials.
+The study concludes that a blockchain-enabled system could indeed offer an improvement in clinical trial data management and could boost trust in the clinical development process and the ease at which regulators can oversee trials.

-The researchers then set out to explain that monitoring and ensuring the integrity of data within the clinical trial process is not always feasible using the technology currently available.
-This also puts a burden on regulators, such as the U.S. Food and Drug Administration (FDA), who are responsible for auditing the data and who are hampered by a lack of data traceability and real-time access to results.
+The researchers explain that monitoring and ensuring the integrity of data within the clinical trial process is not always feasible using the technology currently available.
+This puts a burden on regulators, such as the U.S. Food and Drug Administration (FDA), who are responsible for auditing the data and who are hampered by a lack of data traceability and real-time access to results.

-As an answer to this problem, the researchers propose a blockchain-based system to make data collected in the clinical trial process immutable, traceable, and potentially more trustworthy.
-As part of the study, the researchers use raw data from a real completed clinical trial, simulating the trial onto a proof of concept web-portal service, and testing its resilience to data tampering.
-They also assess its prospects to provide a traceable and useful audit trail of trial data for regulators, and a flexible service for all members within the clinical trials network.
+As an answer to this problem, the researchers propose a blockchain-based system to make data collection in the clinical trial process immutable, traceable, and potentially more trustworthy.
+As part of the study, the researchers use raw data from a real completed clinical trial, simulating the trial onto a proof of concept web-portal service and testing its resilience to data tampering.
+They also evaluate its ability to provide regulators with a traceable and useful audit trail of trial data.

-This study is another confirmation of the relevance of Triall’s business case.
-Similar to Triall, the researchers argue that a blockchain-enabled system could be a potential solution to the lack of transparency and traceability of clinical trial data, lack of real-time access to results as they are being made and the potential risk of data tampering.
+In line with Triall’s vision, this study argues that a blockchain-enabled system could be a potential solution to the lack of transparency and traceability of clinical trial data, lack of real-time access to results as they are being made and the potential risk of data tampering.

 You may find the article using the following link: https://www.nature.com/articles/s41467-019-08874-y